lakhujanivijay/Bioinformatics-Problems-Rosalind/README.md

 Return: The adjacency list corresponding to O3O3.
 You may return edges in any order.

 Solution:
 I have used Biopython parser to parse multifasta.
 The logic is quite simple, take a sequence, take it's suffix (3 mer) and compare it with prefix(3 mer) of another sequence (Checkpoint -This pair to check should be different).
 Then, if found a match, fetch the IDs.
-Voila!!